• home

 Location : Venice

 Venture out and explore Venice today at your own pace.
 There are only two ways to get around this city – on foot or by boat.
 Take in the famous sights – the Grand Canal, the Rialto Bridge, Doge's Palace, Piazza San Marco with its golden Basilica, and of course, the evocative Bridge of Sighs.
 You could take a vaporetto (water bus) over to the island of San Giorgio to climb the bell tower for the best view of Venice.
-No trip here would be complete without a journey down the Grand Canal in a Venetian gondola.
-See Venetian creativity and artisan wares in the glass in Dorsoduro or down the streets spreading out from the Campo Santo Stefano.
+No trip here would be complete without a journey down the Grand Canal in a Venetian gondola, so maybe treat yourself to a cruise through the waterways and tick this iconic experience off your bucket list.
 Visit the Palazzo Ducale, overflowing with paintings by Italian masters, and contrast it with the modern Guggenheim.
-In the evening, maybe gather your travel crew together for a celebratory dinner of Venetian specialities, such as fresh lobster and squid ink spaghetti.
+In the evening, join your leader for a cicchetti stop as a real Venetian, then continue for a celebratory dinner of Venetian specialities, like fresh lobster and squid ink spaghetti.

 Day :14